csvconf/csvconf.com/faq.md

 Conference dates: May 13-14, 2020, Online.

+# FAQs for Participants:

 ## How can I join the conference?

 Please register (for free!): [csvconfv5.eventbrite.com/](https://csvconfv5.eventbrite.com/)

+Each Conference Session has a Crowdcast link to join.
+The links are listed in the [schedule](https://csvconf.com/speakers/).

-Read our conference  Code of Conduct.
+Read our conference [Code of Conduct](https://csvconf.com/coc/).
 By joining the video feed, all participants agree to adhere to the Code of Conduct.

-## Will you have a llama?

-Yes csv,conf will have a virtual appearance of the #commallama 🦙.

-## How Does a virtual conference work?
+## How does a virtual conference work?

 Talks will be delivered in a seven-hour window, for two days in a row.
 Participants are encouraged to join talks that work for their schedule.